riansyahrobi8/mlearningui/README.md

-run using
-`flutter run --no-sound-null-safety`
+run using `flutter run -v` or press F5 on VSCode

-dfkbgklbdlkjbgs